Explore your mortgage options

 First-time home buyer nonprofit programs

-If you’ve got some big-time obstacles in your life, whether it’s money, health, or anything else, check out these first-time home buyer programs:
+If you’ve got some big-time obstacles in your life, whether it’s money, health or anything else, check out these first-time home buyer programs:

 - Habitat for Humanity: Volunteers work with eligible families to help build safe and affordable homes.
 They also provide financial education to prepare you to own your home for a long, long time.

-|National Home Buyers Fund||NHF helps finance affordable housing with down payment and closing cost assistance, as well as flexible loan options.
-If you don’t qualify, they’ll still give you free homeownership counseling.
+- National Homebuyers Fund®, Inc.: NHF helps finance affordable housing with down payment and closing cost assistance as well as flexible loan options.
+Even if you don’t qualify, they’ll still offer free homeownership counseling.

 - Neighborhood Assistance Corporation of America: NACA offers extremely low-interest loans with no down payment, closing costs or fees.
-Yes, please!|

 If you don’t end up qualifying for help from a nonprofit, there’s still hope.